Let Us Customize the Perfect Luxury Morocco Safari

 Casablanca

-Casablanca is the largest and most populated city in Morocco and is considered to the economic capital of the kingdom.
+Casablanca is the largest and most populated city in Morocco and is considered to be the economic capital of the kingdom.
 Known as “Casa” by locals, the city is home to the second largest religious monument in the Arab world.
 Second only to Mecca, the Hassan II Mosque was designed by the French architect Michel Pinseau.
 The mosque has room for 25,000 worshipers, with additional space in the courtyard for 80,000 more.
-It has a glass floor through which the Atlantic can be seen, and the mosque’s minaret is the world’s tallest at 689 ft (210 meters).
+It has a glass floor through which the Atlantic can be seen, and the mosque’s minaret is the world’s tallest at 689 ft.

 Fes